pydanny/pydanny-event-notes/PyConPL2012/high_scalable_services_in_python.rst

     * Works on high integrity systems

 .. note:: I'm translating this entire talk from Polish.
-    I don't speak Polish except how to say, "Thanks" and now "Questions?".
+    I don't speak Polish except how to say, "Thanks" and "Questions?".

 Talk Description (In Polish)